-- (4) The Corporation does not currently provide for, or contribute to, either a defined benefit plan or defined contribution plan on behalf of its NEOs. - (5) The aggregate value of perquisites received by NEOs includes parking allowances, vehicle allowances, perquisite allowances, medical benefits and savings plan contributions made by the Corporation on behalf of the NEOs.
+- (4) "Long-term incentive plans" or "LTI" compensation means non-equity incentive plan compensation related to a period longer than one year.
+The Corporation does not provide compensation of this nature. - (5) The Corporation does not currently provide for, or contribute to, either a defined benefit plan or defined contribution plan on behalf of its NEOs. - (6) The aggregate value of perquisites received by NEOs includes parking allowances, vehicle allowances, perquisite allowances, medical benefits and savings plan contributions made by the Corporation on behalf of the NEOs.
 Savings plan contributions are available to all employees under the same terms as those provided to NEOs.
-Savings plan contributions for NEOs amounted to 10% of salary in 2012 and 12% of salary in 2013 and 2014.
-The 2014 savings plan benefit values were as follows: Mr. McCaffrey \$70,347, Mr. Toews \$47,652, Mr. Yee \$46,169, Mr. Boyd \$39,876, Mr. Fitzgibbon \$39,876. - (6) Mr. Toews commenced the role of CFO on August 28, 2013.
+Savings plan contributions for NEOs amounted to 12% of salary.
+The 2015 savings plan benefit values were as follows: Mr. McCaffrey \$73,161, Mr. Toews \$49,559, Mr. Yee \$48,940, Mr. Fitzgibbon \$41,472, Mr. Moe \$41,472. - (7) Mr. Toews commenced the role of CFO on August 28, 2013.